David Hogg Swatted: Parkland School Shooting Survivor A Victim Of Sometimes-Deadly Hoax

 “Swatting,” for those not familiar, is a prank (and a crime) in which a prankster calls the police to report some terrible (and non-existent) crime in progress at the intended victim’s location, with the intention of sending a SWAT team.

-Law enforcement sources say that a phone call came in to the Broward Sheriff’s Office claiming that there was a “hostage situation” at Hogg’s home.
+Law enforcement sources say that a phone call came into the Broward Sheriff’s Office claiming that there was a “hostage situation” at Hogg’s home.
 Coral Springs Fire Rescue personnel arrived at the scene and determined that there was nothing untoward going on inside.

 Hogg was not at the home at the time.